>

 If you are a high school student pushing yourself to stand out in college applications, RISE Research offers a unique opportunity to work one-on-one with mentors from top universities around the world.

-Through personalized guidance and independent research projects that can lead to prestigious publications, RISE helps you build a standout academic profile and develop skills that set you apart.
+Through personalized guidance and independent research projects that can lead to prestigious publications, RISE Research helps you build a standout academic profile and develop skills that set you apart.
 With flexible program dates and global accessibility, ambitious students can apply year-round.
 To learn more about eligibility, costs, and how to get started, visit RISE Research’s official website and take your college preparation to the next level!